 Architectural heritage and contemporary living in perfect harmony

 Nick and Kristin, decided to create their dream house, based on an early 18th Century garden pavilion design.
-This romantic little house took three years to complete and every detail has been meticulously designed and executed.
+This romantic little building took three years to complete and every detail has been meticulously designed and executed.

 Read more about Nick and Kristin’s story in House & Garden.

-Living adjacent to the self-catering apartment Nick and Kristin like to warmly welcome their guests, answer any questions and offer information about the surrounding area.
+Living adjacent to the self-catering apartment Nick and Kristin like to welcome their guests, answer any questions and offer information about the surrounding area.